lesleslie/acb/README.md

 Asynchronous Component Base, or 'acb', is a collection of modular components (actions / adapters) that provide the building blocks for rapid, asynchronous, application development.
-This codebase should be considered alpha right now as it is under heavy development.
-A majority of the components are currently being back-ported from other apps and may not currently work as intended.

 More documentation is on the way!